bertofurth/Seagate-Central-Tips/README.md

 command can be issued as root.

     chmod 700 ~fred

+Some administrators prefer to use mode "711" since some servers need to be able to traverse some user's directories but not read the contents.

+Future user's home directories can be created with different permissions by modifying the permissons of the "/etc/skel" folder that is duplicated when a new user's home directory is created.

 ## Other cross compiled tools
 I have installed the following useful tools that I haven't explicitly